The Clear Edge

 • The Designer Shift (free 25 hours, keep income)

-When broken: Signal clear, execution works, capacity exists, but founder time is poorly allocated.
-Stuck in tactical work.
-No strategic time.
-Reactive mode.
+• Signal clear, execution works, capacity exists, but founder time is poorly allocated.

-Fix fourth if: Business runs, but you’re on the wrong work.
-Tactical instead of strategic.
+Fix fourth if: Business runs, but you’re on the wrong work—tactical instead of strategic.

 Cascade effect: Fixing time improves energy (Layer 5) because the founder works on energizing activities, not draining ones.